 But there are alternatives to Airbnb and hotels that you might not know about.
 If you’re looking for an exciting place to sleep at night or a cool spot to hang out during the day, try some of these unusual vacation rentals.

 Alternative Accommodation Options For The Adventurous Traveller

-Finding accommodation is easy if you know where to look.
+Finding alternatives to airbnb and vacation homes (short term and long term rentals) is easy if you know where to look.
 Don’t settle for ordinary.